Lima: Independence

 A combined expedition of Argentine and Chilean independence fighters led by General Don José de San Martín landed in southern Lima in 1820, but did not attack the city.
 Faced with a naval blockade and guerrilla action on the mainland, Viceroy José de la Serna was forced to evacuate the city in July 1821 to save the Royalist army.
 Fearing a popular uprising and lacking the means to impose the order, the City Council invited San Martín to enter the city, signing a Declaration of Independence at his request.

-Proclaimed the independence of Peru in 1821 by General San Martín, Lima became the capital of the new Republic of Peru.
+Once General San Martín proclaimed the independence of Peru, Lima became the capital of the new republic.
 Thus, it was the seat of the government of the liberator and also the seat of the first Constituent Congress that the country had.
 The war lasted for two more years, during which the city changed hands many times and suffered abuses from both sides.
 By the time the war was decided, on 9 December 1824, at the Battle of Ayacucho, Lima had been considerably impoverished.

 Republican era

-After the War of Independence, Lima became the capital of the Republic of Peru, but the country's economic stagnation and political disorder paralyzed its urban development.
+After the War of Independence, Lima became the capital of the Republic of Peru, but the country's socioeconomic paralysis paralyzed its urban development.
 This situation was reversed in the 1850s, when the growing public and private income derived from the export of guano allowed a rapid expansion of the city.
 In the following twenty years, the State financed the construction of large public buildings to replace the old viceregal establishments, among these are the Central Market, the General Slaughterhouse, the Mental Asylum, the Penitentiary and the Hospital Dos de Mayo.
-There were also improvements in communications; in 1850 a railway line between Lima and Callao was completed and in 1870 an iron bridge was inaugurated over the Rímac River, baptized as Puente Balta.
-In 1872 the City Walls were demolished in anticipation of further urban growth in the future.
+There were also improvements in communications; in 1850 a railway line between Lima and Callao was completed from the Desamparados station and in 1870 an iron bridge was inaugurated over the Rímac River, baptized as Puente Balta.

+In 1872 the colonial City Walls were demolished by the US engineer Henry Meiggs under contract with the Peruvian government, in anticipation of further urban growth in the future.
 However, this period of economic expansion also widened the gap between rich and poor, producing widespread social unrest.
+The famous, Arco del Puente, the gate of the colonial wall of Lima, was consumed by a fire caused by street vendors in 1879.

 During the War of the Pacific (1879–1883), the Chilean army occupied Lima after defeating Peruvian troops and reserves in the battles of San Juan and Miraflores.
 The city suffered from the invaders, who looted museums, public libraries and educational institutions.
 At the same time, angry mobs attacked wealthy citizens and the Asian colony, looting their properties and businesses.